kglw-dot-net/phase1/setlists/_posts/2014-10-26-babys-all-right-brooklyn-ny.md

  7. God Is Calling Me Back Home

+ 8. Happy Birthday to You

-Note: Stripped down set, played by Stu, Joey, and Michael
+Note: Stripped down set, played by Stu, Joey, and Michael.
+"Happy Birthday to You" was sung to Stu at the end of the set.